-Restaurant groups and chains need to ensure a couple of things.
+Restaurant groups and chains need to ensure a couple of things:

-Staff are getting clear communication from their managers on matters of day-to-day operations
+- Staff are getting clear communication from their managers on matters of day-to-day operations.

-Staff are receiving all the important policies and news that head office (primarily HR or payroll managers) are sending out
+- Staff are receiving all the important policies and news that head office (primarily HR or payroll managers) are sending out.

-1. Centralise messages and news in one place
+1. Centralise updates in one place

-They might announce it during a staff meeting, pin a printout up in the staff room or send out an email.
+They might announce it during a staff meeting or pin a printout to a noticeboard.
 It’s a disjointed approach.
-Can you be sure that all your locations’ employees have seen and absorbed it?
+Can you be sure that all your locations’ employees (FOH and BOH) have seen it?

 2. Implement staff meetings AND one-on-ones

-In a workplace that’s split between front of house and back of house, it’s also an opportunity to bring those two teams together and build common ground.
+In a workplace that’s split between front of house and back of house, it’s also an opportunity to bring those teams together and build common ground.

 But staff meetings have their limitations.
-They’re group discussions after all, focused on the health of the restaurant.
+They’re group discussions after all, focused on the overall performance of the restaurant.

 3. Increase transparency around shifts and salaries